-John Bates will enter his third season as an assistant coach for the Bruins in 2015, serving as the recruiting coordinator and defensive coordinator for the football program.
+John Bates finished his third season as an assistant coach for the Bruins in 2015, serving as the recruiting coordinator and defensive coordinator for the football program.

 A 2000 graduate of Whitworth University with a bachelor’s degree in physical education, Bates remained at his alma mater to begin his coaching career as an assistant in 2000-01, primarily coaching linebackers.
 In 2001, Whitworth won the Northwest Conference crown and made the NCAA Division III playoffs, the Pirates’ first postseason appearance in 25 years.
 He completed a master of education degree in secondary education from Whitworth in 2006.